reddit-pygame/snowboard-challenge/README.md

  travel from the top lifthut to the bottom lifhut.
 The timer should reset for each run down the slope.

 **Rocky Mountain Highs** Implement high score functionality that keeps track of the best times for each course.
-The best time for the course should be displayed along with the player's current time.
+While snowboarding, the best time for the course should be displayed along with the player's current time.
 Completing this achievement will also require completing Of the Essence.

 **Checkpoint Gnarly** In addition to keeping track of the total time to get down the mountain, keep track of how long it takes to reach certain checkpoints.
 Use these checkpoint times to compare the